 |Social Playing^ Member||£60|

 |Other Social/Non-Playing Member||£40|

 |Unwaged/Student# Playing Member||£80|

-In that regard, the new shirts are in hand and the teams looked excellent in them this week with our new sponsors’ logo(s) this season – MCL Accountants and Lionmede Wealth Management.
+In that regard, the new shirts are largely distributed, and the teams look excellent in them this week with our new sponsors’ logo(s) this season – MCL Accountants and Lionmede Wealth Management.